-Generally, a generic drug works the same as a brand name drug and usually costs less.
-In most cases, if there is a generic version of a brand name drug available, our network pharmacies give you the generic version.
+Generally, a generic drug or interchangeable biosimilar works the same as a brand name drug or original biological product and usually costs less.
+In most cases, if there is a generic

-- We usually do not pay for the brand name drug when there is an available generic version. - However, if your provider told us the medical reason that the generic drug or other covered drugs that treat the same condition will work for you, then we cover the brand name drug.
+- We usually do not pay for the brand name drug or original biological product when there is an available generic version. - However, if your provider told us the medical reason that the generic drug, interchangeable biosimilar, or other covered drugs that treat the same condition will not work for you, then we cover the brand name drug.